 We went to see “Labyrinth” at the theater in East Hampton with Stefan and then hung out in the graveyard drinking.

-Rob’s remains were interred there just a few months later, under a stone with his tag.
+Rob’s ashes were interred there just a few months later, under a stone with a duotone etching of his tag.
 His mother is amazing.
-She also has a tattoo of his tag; it was still illegal in the city in those days, but I referred her to Mike Bakaty, the father of one of my high school lovers.
+She also got a tattoo of his tag; it was still illegal in the city in those days, but I referred her to Mike Bakaty, the father of one of my high school lovers.

 I would make omelets for breakfast.
 We drank Becks, constantly.
 We listened to T-Rex all the time.

 We got yelled at in Manic Panic cause he was buying me bustiers and he came in the dressing room to look.

 He loved my Betsey Johnson dresses, my garters and stockings and four-inch vintage heels.
 He put ice cubes in his beer when it wasn’t cold enough – and it was always hot, that summer in New York.
 He was going to summer school at the New York Studio School; I was going to summer school at Parsons.

 At summer school I reconnected with my oldest friend, Victoria, and Rob and Victoria and I became a pack, a family unit, for the last weeks of his life.

 Rob could drive, and my mom let us use her car whenever we wanted.
 Rob was the only partner I ever took to meet my father.
 On the way there we pulled over to the side of the road to try and get a YIELD sign to go over my bed, but the bolts were rusted shut.